The Old House Gardens Guide

 We want to know more about growing bulbs successfully — all over our wonderfully diverse country.
 Our own experience feels limited (so much gardening, so little time!), and though we’ve learned a lot from books and articles, we’ve also found that not all published advice can be relied on.

-We’d love to hear about your methods, tips, hunches, experiments, discoveries, resources, and whatever else – especially if you garden in conditions different from our mostly zone-5b, sandy-loam, Midwestern gardens.
-Please write, call, or email us.
-Thanks!
+So we’d love to hear about your methods, tips, hunches, experiments, discoveries, resources, and whatever else — especially if you garden in conditions different from our mostly zone-6a, sandy-loam, Midwestern gardens.
+Please write, call, email, or Facebook us!